How industry leaders and their IT architectures adapt to the worldwide movement of ‘as-a-service’

 The business driver behind ‘as-a-service’ is agility and flexibility, which comes with a challenge: Adapt or falter.
 Technologies, market sentiment and growth opportunities point towards a demand for service-based solutions.
 In this webinar you’ll be gaining insights from the following four major industries: Banking, Telcom, Healthcare and Local Government.

-Banking industry: looking for customer intimacy with Streaming-as-a-service
+Looking for customer intimacy with Streaming-as-a-service

 Jeroen van Disseldorp, CEO at Axual lifts the curtain and shows you how the financial industry and big banks like Rabobank and SNS Bank implement agility and customer intimacy through cloud-based solutions.

-Telcom: thinking on your feet and quick turnaround adjustments
+Thinking on your feet and quick turnaround adjustments

 Rhyan Neble, Vice President Product Innovation at ETI Software Solutions dials in with insights from the telecommunications industry.
 Telcom is in a price war.
 Adapting to market trends and staying ahead of the competition requires effective, solid, IT-backed solutions.

-Healthcare: care workers must return to the bedside
+Care workers must return to the bedside

 By 2030, there won’t be enough people for healthcare.
 IT is the solution.
 Nico Drost, former IT responsible at Erasmus MC, working as Manager I&A at Pieter van Foreest healthcare center leads with the phrase: “As a baseline everything should be in the cloud, unless there is no other way”.
 Nico will share his vision and experience on ‘as-a-service’ in healthcare IT.

-Local government: how Covid-19 became a driving force for ‘as-a-service’ adaptation
+How Covid-19 became a driving force for ‘as-a-service’ adaptation

 Ruben van der Zwan, CEO and Co-Founder at Yenlo, will walk you through a number of successful and major integration cases, within different industries.
 Showing that it is possible to set up a comprehensive technical infrastructure within a matter of days.